 N New York

-In training sessions, spell out instructions such as Bravo Romeo Echo Alpha Kilo. or Lincoln Union Nora Charlie Henry
+In training sessions, spell out instructions such as Bravo Romeo Echo Alpha Kilo or Lincoln Union Nora Charlie Henry

 Get people to learn to spell their own names, where they live, their favorite holiday destination.
 Make these exercises fun and pacy.
 Give prizes for those who can do this quickly and without hesitation

-There's more ideas for customer service training exercises here
+There are more ideas for customer service training exercises here